10 Fun Areas of Opportunity in Design and the Creative Arts

 The online world would be much less appealing if we didn't have talented web designers.
 They don't just make websites attractive.
 They also make them functional and user-friendly.
 And, like traditional graphic designers, they also tend to earn good salaries, especially if they have solid coding and markup skills.
 In Canada, the median pay for web designers and developers equals about $57,720 per year.
 Top earners can make more than $95,992.

 Your imagination can really take flight in this industry.
 Creating never-before-seen characters, immersive stories, and inventive gameplay is all part of the creative process of bringing new titles to the video game market, which is massive.
-In Canada alone, almost 60 percent of people are gamers.**** And the country's electronic entertainment sector employs a lot of talented artists and designers.
-In fact, Canada ranks third in the world for the number of people employed by the video game industry.**** And the median salary for a designer in the field is more than $51,610.†
+According to the Canada Media Fund (CMF), almost 60 percent of people are gamers.
+And the country's electronic entertainment sector employs a lot of talented artists and designers.
+In fact, CMF says that Canada ranks third in the world for the number of people employed by the video game industry.
+And according to PayScale, the median salary for a designer in the field is more than $51,610.

 Motion graphics are everywhere.
 They're used to bring stories to life and to enhance the overall impact of video games, films, and other forms of multimedia entertainment or communication.
-Canada's digital media industry alone is worth about $22 billion.**** And that means skilled animators and multimedia and special effects designers are needed by many companies.
-Median salaries tend to be around $51,323.†
+According to CMF, Canada's digital media industry alone is worth about $22 billion.
+And that means skilled animators and multimedia and special effects designers are needed by many companies.
+Median salaries tend to be around $51,323.

 Our culture might be more visual than ever before.
 We crave new images.
 And the photos that really captivate us have the power to influence what we think, how we behave, and what we buy.
 So being a professional photographer can mean having the potential to help shape the world.
 And when you work in a commercial capacity, you have the chance to eventually make as much as $74,131 or more per year.